developershomes/DataEngineeringProblems/Problem 5/README.md

-# Problems 3 -> Difference between total number of cities and distinct cities
+# Problems 5 -> CITY names starting with vowels

-Find the difference between the total number of CITY entries in the table and the number of distinct CITY entries in the table.
+Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Your result cannot contain duplicates.
 The STATION table is described as follows:

 Problem Difficulty Level : Easy